maful/newer/src/posts/how-to-use-cloudflare-r2-with-ruby-on-rails-active-storage.md

 We are using Rails Credentials to save the sensitive information under `cloudflare` key.
 Note that the `service` is S3 because we will using S3 SDK for Ruby, remember that Cloudflare R2 is S3-compatible API.

+> Tired of the endless server configuration headaches?
+WrappedBy takes care of it all for you.
+Say goodbye to manual setup and hello to hassle-free deployment.
+Discover the ease of deploying Ruby apps with WrappedBy and revolutionize your development process.
+Start deploying with [WrappedBy](https://wrappedby.com)

 Because we will use R2 in development, edit the Rails Credentials for development by running

 ```